wagaweb/wbf/src/components/pluginsframework/README.md

 ## Getting started

-You start the development of a new plugin either by extensing BasePlugin or TemplatePlugin.
+You start the development of a new plugin either by extending BasePlugin or TemplatePlugin.

 The latter makes available a set of methods to add theme-overridable templates to the plugin.